microsoft/WhatTheHack/047-TrafficControlWithDapr/Coach/Solution-05.md

 ## Notes & Guidance

-In this assignment, you will use the open-source [MailDev](https://github.com/maildev/maildev) component, running inside in a container, as your SMTP server.
+In this challenge, you will use the open-source [MailDev](https://github.com/maildev/maildev) component, running inside in a container, as your SMTP server.
 This is a development SMTP server that doesn't actually send out emails (by default), but collects them and shows them in a built-in inbox.
 The tool extremely handy for test or demo scenarios.
 You will run this server as a Docker container.

 ![output-binding-operation](../images/Challenge-05/output-binding-operation.png)